OMGer-YTW/OMGer-YTW/README.md

 Hi, I’m YTW

-My major is Industrial Engineering and Management.

-I have solid foundation in mathematical programming to do problem-solving and decision-making.
+Major is Industrial Engineering and Management.
+With solid foundation in mathematical programming to do problem-solving and decision-making.

 - Professional courses :